gpicavet/gpicavet.github.io/_posts/2017-12-26-earth-dataviz.markdown

 ## demo

-a demo with country population bar chart
+a demo with country by population :
 <https://gpicavet.github.io/assets/earth-viz/test.html>

+Use mouse drag to rotate and wheel to zoom in/out

 ![](/assets/earth-viz/earth-viz.png)